Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds: Proof of

 Before moving on, let us briefly recall some useful concepts related to JSJ-decomposition.

-Let $M$ be a compact, orientable, irreducible 3-manifold with empty or incompressible toroidal boundary, which is not a closed $Sol$-manifold.
+Let $M$ be a compact, orientable, irreducible 3-manifold with empty or incompressible toroidal boundary.
 Then there exists a minimal collection $\mathcal{T}$ of disjoint essential tori, such that each connected component of $M\setminus \mathcal{T}$ is either a Seifert fibered manifold or a finite-volume hyperbolic manifold.
 In addition, $\mathcal{T}$ is unique up to isotopy, and is called the {\em JSJ-tori} of $M$.

 The JSJ-decomposition endows $M$ with a structure of a graph of spaces, so that it splits $\pi_1M$ as the fundamental group of a graph of groups: $\pi_1M=\pi_1(\mathcal{G},\Gamma_M)$.
 Here, $\Gamma_M$ denotes the {\em JSJ-graph} of $M$, consisting of vertices $V(\Gamma_M)$ and edges $E(\Gamma_M)$; for each $v\in V(\Gamma_M)$, $\mathcal{G}_v$ is the fundamental group of a JSJ-piece (either hyperbolic or Seifert), and for each $e\in E(\Gamma_M)$, $\mathcal{G}_e=\pi_1(T^2)\cong \Z\oplus\Z$. \autoref{FIG: JSJ-graph of groups} shows an example for this construction and we refer the readers to \cite{SW79} for details.